amirajoodani/GlusterFS/README.md

 we can config it in two ways : <br>
 1- Replicated HA <br>
 2- Distributed Scale <br>
-in Replication HA Method , if you Write 1G Data to DB , Based on your Replicaset , for example 3 , You have 3 instabce from your data and of course your data occupied 3G on your servers . <br>
+in Replication HA Method , if you Write 1G Data to DB , Based on your Replicaset , for example 3 , You have 3 instabce from your data and of course your data occupied 3G on your servers . now if one of your server goes down , you can retrive your data from other nodes . <br>
-now if you have one big file , for example 150 GB , and your disks on linux server have just 100 GB per nodes , you can not write yor data file into your replicated cluster and you should use <b>DISTRIBUTED<b> mode . <br>
+now if you have one big file , for example 150 GB , and your disks on linux server have just 100 GB per nodes , you can not write yor data file into your replicated cluster and you should use <b>DISTRIBUTED</b> mode . in this mode , for example if you have 3 server with 100 GB stroage for glusterfs , now you have totally 300GB for storing data . but in Replicated Method you just have 100GB Storage  . <b>BUT</b> if one of your server goes down in distributed method , you have lost you data . <br>